Blog

 To add the necessary functionality to an Arzel Zoning system, follow the wiring diagram below.
 You will wire a double-pole double-throw relay to the mitigation board and the Arzel Zoning panel.
 This will shut off the panel and open all dampers in the event of a refrigerant leak.

-A2L Mitigation Wiring Diagram from Arzel Zoning
+A2L Wiring for Arzel Zoning and RDS Mitigation Board

 Download A2L Mitigation Wiring Diagram